bertelschmitt/multistreamYOLO/MultiDetect.md

 ## Bugs!

 MultiDetect.py is a very early version, and it is full of bugs.
 I find new ones every day.
-The version is on Github, because I’m under pressure to release something.
+This version is on Github, because I’m under pressure to release something.
 It also is on Github, because we are a community of programmers.
 If you find a bug, please don’t just report it.
 Try to find out why it fails.
 Much, if not most of the code can be coded better.
 If you know a better, faster, more elegant way, please let us know.

 ## General comments